Taru-garg/Inshorts-api/README.md

 # News App

-This is a very simple news scraper or can also be said as an API for Inshorts.
+This is a very simple news scraper and also an API for Inshorts (scrapes data from Inshorts).

 ## Installation ##